 The heart of the controversy surrounding the photo of Muhammad Ali and Sonny Liston lies in the so-called "phantom punch."
 Many observers claimed that they never saw Ali land a significant blow, and that Liston appeared to fall to the canvas without being genuinely hurt.
 The photograph itself, while iconic, doesn't offer a definitive answer.
 It captures the aftermath of the punch, but not the punch itself.
 Liston is down, Ali is standing over him, but the exact nature of the blow remains ambiguous.

 Historically, boxing has been plagued by instances of fixed fights and questionable decisions.
 The sport's close ties to organized crime in the mid-20th century further fueled suspicions of corruption.
-Liston himself was known to have connections to the Mafia, adding another layer of complexity to the situation.
+That said, liston himself was known to have connections to the Mafia, adding another layer of complexity to the situation.
 While no definitive proof of a fix has ever emerged, the circumstances surrounding the Ali-Liston rematch remain highly suspect.

 Trends and Latest Developments: The Legacy of the Controversy